I'm Honey!

 I make plans.
 I suggest stimulating challenges to pursue.
 I involve him with his children and grandchildren.
 When a family wedding, birthday, graduation, anniversary, new birth or whatever comes along, we travel to friends and family living in seven different states.
 For those of you who read my musings on Garden Valley, Idaho and the commitment vows of our daughter-in-law Jami and Dale, I asked him to honor Jami’s request to perform the ceremony.
 He did and we wrote the vows together.
 If he wants to turn down a business request or his real estate associations I say to him, “Go for it.”
 Being the ultimate concierge that he is, he smiles up at me and says, “You are right.
 Why not?”
 Afterwards, he is always delighted that he did.

-Two goals in keep your marriage alive after 50
+Two goals in keep your sex life and marriage alive after 50

 1. Appreciate the good in your man and embrace his strengths daily.
+Take time to nurture love and closeness with your spouse, as maintaining a strong emotional connection is key to a fulfilling relationship.
 This will give you a boost.

 Honey Good's signature